drduh/macOS-Security-and-Privacy-Guide/README.md

 SSH can also be used to create an [encrypted tunnel](http://blog.trackets.com/2014/05/17/ssh-tunnel-local-and-remote-port-forwarding-explained-with-examples.html) to send traffic through, similar to a VPN.

-For example, to use Privoxy running on a remote host port 8118:
+To use Privoxy running on a remote host on port 8118:

 ```bash
 ssh -C -L 5555:127.0.0.1:8118 you@remote-host.tld